 EXECUTIVE SUMMARY

-The Effectiveness Monitoring Committee (EMC) Annual Report and Workplan documents yearly accomplishments and the status of ongoing EMC efforts.
-The Annual Report and Workplan is updated annually and is linked to the EMC Strategic Plan.
-The Annual Report and Workplan is provided to the Board for yearly approval, includes a summary of EMC accomplishments, details the Committee funding actions for the year, and provides an update of current EMC membership and staffing.
-Finally, it tracks all projects submitted to the EMC, both those considered and those selected for funding.
-For fiscal year 2017/2018, the EMC selected six proposed effectiveness monitoring projects to fund and support.
+The Effectiveness Monitoring Committee (EMC) Annual Report and Workplan is a living document which is updated and approved by the Board of Forestry and Fire Protection annually and is intended to catalogue the yearly accomplishments and status of ongoing EMC efforts.
+The Annual Report and Workplan summarizes EMC accomplishments, details EMC funding actions for the year, and provides an update of current EMC membership and staffing.
+Funding details include information on all projects submitted to the EMC, regardless of whether they are selected for funding.
+For fiscal year 2018/2019, the EMC selected two proposed effectiveness monitoring projects to fund and support.
+Five additional projects were received for consideration in fiscal year 2019/2020.

 EMC PROCESS SUMMARY

-Project Submission Timeline for Funding for Current Year (approximate)
+Project Submission Timeline (approximate)

-The EMC Strategic Plan will now have an update cycle of approximately three years, and the EMC Annual Report and Work Plan will be updated every calendar year.
-This approach of a brief annual report and a detailed periodically updated strategic plan was made in response to Board member suggestions.
+The EMC Strategic Plan will be updated approximately every three years and the EMC Annual Report and Work Plan will be updated every calendar year.
+This linked approach, including a longer more static document and a shorter more fluid document, was developed in response to Board member suggestions.

-EMC projects are solicited through a once-a-year Request for Proposals (RFP) released after the start of the fiscal year.
-The EMC conducts a preliminary technical review of all Initial Concept Proposals that are received by the due date.
+EMC projects are solicited through an annual Request for Proposals (RFP) which is released following the start of the new fiscal year (July 1st).
+Initial Concept Proposals are received in September and the EMC conducts a preliminary technical review of all Initial Concept Proposals that are received by the deadline (established annually in the RFP).
 This review considers the completeness of the proposals and whether they are within the scope of the Themes and Critical Monitoring Questions elaborated in the Strategic Plan.
-The EMC works with Board staff to screen proposals for any conflicts of interest and may request the Principal Investigator to provide additional information within a reasonable period.
+The EMC also works with Board staff to screen proposals for any conflicts of interest and may request that the Principal Investigator provide additional information within a reasonable period.

-When the EMC determines that an Initial Concept is complete and within scope, it invites the Principal Investigator to submit a Full Project Proposal by a specified date.
-The EMC then conducts a thorough technical review of all Full Project Proposals that are received.
-When a Full Project Proposal is deemed complete and ready for ranking, EMC members rank the proposal according to the ranking process detailed in the Strategic Plan.
+When the EMC determines that an Initial Concept is complete and within scope, the Principal Investigator is invited to submit a Full Project Proposal by the deadline specified in the RFP.
+The EMC then conducts a thorough technical review of all Full Project Proposals that are received and a formal ranking according to the procedures outlined in the EMC’s Strategic Plan is conducted.
 EMC members individually rank each project and the average ranking score is calculated for each project.
 No specific minimum average ranking score is required for support; rather, individual project scores will be considered relative to other project scores.
-Once all Full Project Proposals for the annual project cycle have been ranked, EMC members vote to make recommendations for allocation of available EMC funds to the proposals, taking into consideration the project ranking score, how well the project tests the effectiveness of the FPRs, and the reasonableness of the requested budget.
-Utilizing the EMC’s funding recommendations, Board staff will make the final funding decisions, as delegated to them by the Board.
+Once all Full Project Proposals have been ranked, EMC members vote to make recommendations for allocation of available EMC funds, taking into consideration the project ranking score, how well the project tests the effectiveness of the FPRs, and the reasonableness of the requested budget.
+Utilizing the EMC’s funding recommendations, Board staff, as delegated by the Board, will make the final funding decisions.
 It is the intent of the EMC to keep the ranking process transparent, with the ranking done in an easily trackable manner.
 The EMC receives periodic updates on the projects that have received funding and presentations on findings from completed projects.

 EMC FUNDING

-For fiscal years 2018/2019 and 2019/2020, the EMC has been allocated ongoing funding of $425,000 per year from the Timber Regulation and Forest Restoration Fund (TRFRF), established by AB 1492 (2012).
+For fiscal year 2019/2020, the EMC has been allocated ongoing funding of $425,000 per year from the Timber Regulation and Forest Restoration Fund (TRFRF), established by AB 1492 (2012).
 This funding is being used to support EMC projects and is granted through the Board/CAL FIRE contracting process.

 EMC ACCOMPLISHMENTS